 Were you seriously bitten by a dog and worried about how you will pay your bills?
-The Florida Dog Bite Injury Guide was created by Perenich The Law Firm in order to help residents obtain the full compensation available after being attacked.
+The Florida Dog Bite Injury Guide was created by Perenich Law Injury Attorneys in order to help residents obtain the full compensation available after being attacked.

 If you have been injured by a dog, you may be feeling angry.
 It’s a difficult situation to deal with; being injured from an incident that should have been prevented can leave you with a lot of frustration.
 We want to help you pursue the compensation that you deserve for your injuries.
 It’s a tricky situation to deal with and it is so much simpler when you have a strong, experienced Tampa Bay dog bite attorney to guide you through the legal process.
 Let us talk you through what you need to know during a free consultation.

 Types of Dog Bite Injuries

 There are many scenarios in which your dog bite may have occurred.
 We see a lot of people come to us who have pretty awful injuries from a particularly vicious animals.
 Of course, if you get tripped up on the animal while it is attacking, you could have injuries that are similar to victims of trip and fall cases.
 Dog bite injuries include but are not limited to:

 - Rabies infection

 - Fear of dogs in the future

 The last injury mentioned is quite common if the victim of the attack was a child.
 After having been seriously injured by a dog, that person could go the rest of their lives being afraid of dogs.
 When deciding upon an amount of compensation to ask the insurance company for, we take all of your injuries (both physical and psychological) into account.
 We want to make sure you are prepared for what the future will hold for you after this attack.